apache/accumulo-website/pages/features.md

 ### Monitor page

-A simple web server provides basic information about the system health and performance.
+A simple web server that provides basic information about the system health and performance.
 It displays table sizes, ingest and query statistics, server load, and last-update information.
 It also allows the user to view recent diagnostic logs and traces.